 - For journalistic purposes

-- To make a non-commercial film
+- Making a non-commercial film

-Get a social or business visa in Bali.
+Get a business visa in Bali.

 Emerhub will facilitate your visa application and extension.